This ARTICLE On Gift Funds For Down Payment On Home Purchase Was UPDATED And PUBLISHED On November 21st, 2020

 How Underwriters View Gift Funds For Down Payment On Home Purchase

-Mortgage underwriters are the folks who will analyze borrowers mortgage application.
+Mortgage underwriters are the folks who will analyze the borrower’s mortgage application.

 - Underwriters decide whether to issue a mortgage loan approval or mortgage loan denial